Halictus ligatus: Distribution and habitat

 Halictus ligatus is one of the most abundant and readily identifiable bees in North America, encompassing a wide range of aridities and altitudes.
-The species can be found in North American for about 50 degrees north latitude, south to the West Indies and Colombia.
-H. ligatus is also located in temperate areas of the Atlantic to the Pacific, including the southern Gulf of Mexico and southern Canada This vast range of distribution contributes to local distinctions in behavior, colony cycle, and colony demographic as a result of variation in environmental pressures.
+The species can be found in North American from about 50 degrees north latitude, south to the West Indies and Colombia.
+H. ligatus is also located in temperate areas of the Atlantic to the Pacific, including the southern Gulf of Mexico and southern Canada.
+This vast range of distribution contributes to local distinctions in behavior, colony cycle, and colony demographic as a result of variation in environmental pressures.

 Nest

 H. ligatus typically nests in level, well-drained, hard-packed soil free of vegetation.
 As a result, these nests are most frequently encountered in dense aggregations in dirt roads and paths.
 The tendency for H. ligatus to nest in aggregations is advantageous for the cooperation of bees for the repulsion of parasites.
 However, this behavior can also be disadvantageous as it minimizes the time spent by predators in search of prey, or parasites in search of hosts.